 - an official law school transcript.

 The admissions committee will assess visiting applicants using the same criteria as those used in assessing first-year applicants, as well as the applicant's performance in law school courses and the quality of the law school at which the applicant has studied.
-Application deadlines are July 1 for the fall semester, December 1 for the spring semester, and May 1 for the summer semester.
-The Fall 2018 visiting application will be available April 25.

 If you would like to see tentative course offerings click here.